 I Was assigned a 203k inspection not far from the Disney Studio in California.
 When I met the owner and inspected the home, I asked him if he had a contractor.
 The owner handed me a copy of his bid.
 The owner had a set of plans for an extensive upgrade and room addition.

 I glanced at the $350,000.00 bid which seemed a little high.

-In this case I saved my Client about one hundred and fifty thousand dollars.
+In this case, I saved my Client about one hundred and fifty thousand dollars.

-of an older home in a good neighborhood.
-The general condition was not bad and the buyers did not want to spend any more money than necessary.
+Of an older home in a good neighborhood.
+The general condition was not bad, and the buyers did not want to spend any more money than necessary.
 Several minor items required repairs.
 All was going well until I went into the hall bathroom.
 There was a small wooden door just across from the toilet.
 Any child could open it while sitting on the toilet.
 When I opened the door, I was shocked to see a fused electrical panel.
 The house had knob and tube wiring vintage 1920.
 I told the buyers they would have to rewire the entire house.

 I still get chills up my back when I think of how easy a child could have killed themselves just by opening the door and curiously touching things.

-to do 203k conciliation.
+To do 203k conciliation.
 I arrived at the property to meet with the owner and do the inspection.
 I always tried to get there a few minutes early.
 To my dismay when I arrived at the property, the house was gone.
-No foundation, nothing but a capped off gas line.
+No foundation, nothing but a capped off the gas line.
 The owner told me he wanted to be ready to go as soon as the loan closed.